Table of Contents

 Trekking Gear for the Langtang Trek

 If you put in the time and effort to properly prepare and pack, you’ll have a fantastic day trekking.
-Kathmandu and Pokhara, Nepal, are excellent locations to either purchase or rent hiking equipment at reasonable prices.
+Kathmandu and Pokhara, Nepal, are excellent locations to purchase or rent reasonably priced hiking equipment.
 Following is the packing list for a hassle-free Langtang hike.

 Suitcase for a Day Hike